New Online Casinos in Canada

 The other genuine draw is the launch bonus.
 A new site competing for its first players often runs a larger or more creative welcome than an established brand needs to, because it is buying market share.
 30Bet's no-deposit spins and Roby Casino's free opener are examples of new entrants using a free first taste to pull sign-ups, which is a real benefit if you read the terms.
 What any launch bonus is worth still depends entirely on its wagering, so read the rollover before the headline.
 We explain that maths on our casino bonuses guide, and the same rollover logic applies to new-casino no-deposit offers as to any other.
 The upside of new is real, but it is an upside of features and promotions, not of safety.

-What New Sites Do Better and Worse Than Incumbents
+What New Casinos Do Better and Worse Than Incumbents

 The generic "new versus established" debate stays abstract.
 Here is the evidence-led version, with the concrete, current examples that actually separate a 2026 launch from a long-running incumbent.